Human Touch: Critical reception

-Human Touch debuted and peaked at No. 2 on the Billboard 200 selling 246,000 copies during its first week.
-The album was met with a generally mixed critical reception.
-Rolling Stone gave the album 4 stars and noted that the songs "explore the movement from disenchanted isolation to a willingness to risk love and its attendant traumas again."
+Human Touch debuted and peaked at No. 2 on the Billboard 200, selling 246,000 copies during its first week.
+The album was met with generally mixed reviews.
+Rolling Stone awarded it four stars, noting that the songs "explore the movement from disenchanted isolation to a willingness to risk love and its attendant traumas again."
 The review also stated that the title track "stands among Springsteen's best work."
-However Bill Wyman of The Chicago Reader gave the album a very harsh review, calling it "the worst piece of [expletive] you can imagine coming from a talent on Springsteen's level."
-Out of the album's 14 tracks, Wyman said there was only "one passable Springsteen song, 'The Long Goodbye.'
+Conversely, Bill Wyman of The Chicago Reader gave the album a harsh review, calling it "the worst piece of [expletive] you can imagine coming from a talent on Springsteen's level."
+Out of the album's 14 tracks, Wyman found only "one passable Springsteen song, 'The Long Goodbye.'
 The lyrics don't make much sense...but it has a bruising musical onslaught that covers up a lot."

-Though his initial review was more positive, Greg Kot of The Chicago Tribune later wrote that "in retrospect, Human Touch tried to re-create the stadium-rocking aura of an E Street album, with session musicians unsuccessfully replacing the road-tested band."
-AllMusic later described the album as "generic pop" and "his first that didn't at least aspire to greatness."
+Although his initial review was more favorable, Greg Kot of the Chicago Tribune later wrote that "in retrospect, Human Touch tried to re-create the stadium-rocking aura of an E Street album, with session musicians unsuccessfully replacing the road-tested band."
+AllMusic retrospectively described the album as "generic pop" and "his first that didn't at least aspire to greatness."

-The album is generally disliked by Springsteen fans, and in 2012 was ranked last among Springsteen's albums by the online magazine Nerve.
-Regarding the bad reputation of Human Touch and Lucky Town among his fans, Springsteen said: "I tried it [writing happy songs] in the early '90s and it didn't work; the public didn't like it."
+The album is generally unpopular among Springsteen's fanbase, and in 2012, it was ranked last among his discography by the online magazine Nerve.
+Addressing the cool reception of Human Touch and Lucky Town among fans, Springsteen remarked: "I tried it [writing happy songs] in the early '90s and it didn't work; the public didn't like it."